Stare decisis et non quieta moverenote

-However, the largest common-law country is in fact India, which uses the common law in all cases except for "personal" or family law (where the law of a person's religion applies; it can get quite confusing).
+However, the largest common-law country is in fact India, which uses the common law in all cases except for "personal" or family law (where, like in Israel, the law of a person's religion applies; it can get quite confusing).
 In all, about two and a quarter billion people live in common law jurisdictions.
 Since this part of the wiki chiefly covers media from the English-speaking world, the common law will show up in a lot

 The Decision Must Stand: Stare Decisis and its funny effects